Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 \subsection{Fixing Accuracy of the SPVAR and MP-SPVAR Algorithms}

 In this subsection, we evaluated which variables were fixed and how accurately they were fixed by the SPVAR and MP-SPVAR algorithms.
 Fixing variables to incorrect values makes it impossible to obtain the optimal solution from the reduced problem; therefore, it is essential to avoid any incorrect fixings.
 On the other hand, fixing too few variables is insufficient for reaching the optimal solution.
 Thus, we assess both the number of fixed variables and the accuracy of their assignments.
 A variable is regarded as incorrectly fixed if its fixed value differs from that in the known optimal solution.
 For the QAP, we used the optimal solutions provided in the benchmark set.
 For the QKP, since the benchmark set does not include the optimal solutions themselves but only their objective values, we regarded as the optimal solution any solution obtained during the experiments whose objective value matched the optimal one.
-Within the scope of this study, only one such solution was found.
+The optimal solution we obtained is provided in Appendix~\ref{sec:appendix-qkp-optimal-solution}

 Fig.~\ref{fig:mp-spvar-qap-tai60b-fixed} shows the fixed ratio and incorrect fix count with respect to the number of solutions \(N_p\) for the 60 facility QAP instance tai60b using the MP-SPVAR algorithm.
-Fixed Ratio is the ratio of the variables that are fixed to the total number of variables:
+The fixed ratio is the ratio of the variables that are fixed to the total number of variables:

 and incorrect fix count is the number of variables that are fixed to the incorrect value.
 As \( N_p \) increased, both fixed ratio and incorrect fix count decreased.
 Within the tested range of \(N_p\), a nonzero incorrect-fix count was observed even under the strictest \( fixing\_threshold \) setting, where only variables that take identical values across all solutions are fixed.
 This result indicates that a larger \(N_p\) is required to suppress incorrect variable fixing and to reliably obtain the optimal solution.
-It should be noted, however, that this interpretation assumes the sampling characteristics of the annealer are fixed, and improvements in the annealer itself could likewise reduce erroneous fixings with fewer samples.
+It should be noted, however, that this interpretation assumes the sampling characteristics of the annealer are fixed, and that improvements in the annealer itself could also reduce erroneous fixings with fewer samples.